Foundations-of-Alchemy/OpenEasterEggsLib/README.md

 **Can't you just brute force all the recipes?**: No, NBT is infinitely variable.
 But even without NBT, there are around 1,000^9 combinations in the crafting table for *just shaped recipes with **only** vanilla items*.
 So, good luck.
 If you're still confident, there will be a tech demo / challenge soon.

 **Why?**: It's in the name, for easter eggs, but more importantly it's part of [foa](https://gist.github.com/Devan-Kerman/4e7a5e6a44e08281d8bfef8e56dab61f).

-**This was NOT made for paranoid artists/developers**\
-If you're using this mod for DRM, the licence allows you to but, fuck you.